hclifton21/ExperimentalDesign-CupcakeHeight/README.md

 # Data

-## Source Data
-Cupcake Data: Data collected from experiments conducted at various oven temperatures.
+Data was collected from experiments conducted at various oven temperatures.
 The dataset is available in the data/ directory.

-## Data Acquisition
 The data was gathered by baking cupcakes at different temperatures (300°F, 325°F, 350°F, and 375°F) and measuring their heights.

+## Variables
+The following variables were measured:

+- Study: pilot or experiment
+- Temp.F: oven temperature in Fahrenheit
+- Batch.Number: batch number, different for each pan that entered the oven
+- Box.Number: indicator variable for the different boxes of cake mix
+- Location: location in pan (1-6)
+- Height.cm: height of the cupcake in centimeters